8ctopus/nano-timer/README.md

 ## features

 - measure time between events
-- option to log only requests slower than a given threshold
+- log only requests slower than a given threshold
-- option to automatically log report when the destructor is called
+- automatically log when the destructor is called

 ## install